This lesson is under construction. Learn from it at your own risk. If you have any feedback, please fill out our General Feedback Survey.

 Many times we contribute to a project out of necessity, not becuase we want to contribute but because we need something and the best way to get the job done is by contributing to an Open Source project.

 Example: You’re writing a webapp using cool framework Hip-Framework.
 You’re trying to get something done in your app, but the Hip-Framework doesn’t allow it.
 You dig around their codebase and realize you can add that feature.
-You make an issue, the project owner likes the idea, you make a pull-request, and BAM you’ve contribute to Open Source.
+You make an issue, the project owner likes the idea, you make a pull-request, and BAM you’ve just contributed to Open Source.

 Find a project